Spain's Juan Carlos gets protection as paternity suit possibility looms

 Without the legislation, the cases could have been brought in ordinary courts.

-King Felipe VI, 46, was sworn in last week in a succession widely seen as an attempt to recoup public favor for the Spanish monarchy in the wake of several scandals.
+King Felipe VI, 46, was sworn in last week in a succession widely seen as an attempt to recoup public favour for the Spanish monarchy in the wake of several scandals.

 Felipe's image is cleaner.
 But polls show Spaniards are worried about the nation's problems, and the current mood is one of distrust of the powerful as the nation suffers the consequences of a long economic crisis and political corruption cases pile up in courts.

-The former treasurer of the ruling party is in preventive custody, having admitted to channeling millions of euros of cash donations from construction magnates into the pockets of party leaders.
+The former treasurer of the ruling party is in preventive custody, having admitted to channelling millions of euros of cash donations from construction magnates into the pockets of party leaders.

 Anti-establishment parties such as Podemos won a surprisingly large number of votes in recent European elections, reflecting unhappiness with the status quo.